bronzdoc/orbi/README.md

     └── file_a
 ```

-Ok, so we have a plan with our definition and templates, so how we create all that stuff we defined?
+Ok, we have a plan with a definition.yml and templates, so... how we create all that stuff we defined?

 All you need to do is tell orbi to execute a `plan`: